-DOJ Watchdog To Review Conduct Of FBI, Other Justice Officials Ahead Of Election
+DOJ Watchdog To Review Pre-Election Conduct Of FBI, Other Justice Officials

 Among the issues the IG will scrutinize:

-- Allegations that department and FBI workers improperly leaked details about investigations before the election.
+- Allegations that Justice Department and FBI staffers improperly leaked details about investigations before the election.

 - Claims that some "underlying investigative decisions were based on improper considerations."

-- Allegations that the deputy director of the FBI and the chief congressional liaison at the Justice Department should have refused themselves from the Clinton investigation.
+- Allegations that the deputy director of the FBI and the chief congressional liaison at the Justice Department should have recused themselves from the Clinton investigation.

-- How the FBI release of information about an old investigation of Bill Clinton's last minute presidential pardons happened only days before the election and how an FBI twitter account came to publicize the documents.
+- How the FBI release of information about an old investigation of Bill Clinton's last-minute presidential pardons happened only days before the election and how an FBI Twitter account came to publicize the documents.